 Substantial Risks

-1. Hazardous/Flammables Substances – Various liquids in the workshop / oxyacetylene
+1. Hazardous/Flammables Substances – Various liquids in the workshop

-liquids / solvents and aerosols Gwere sin various locations around the workshop and workshop area and there was no control for them i.e. stored in metal protective cupboard when not in use. .
+There were a few liquids / solvents and aerosols in various locations around the workshop area and there was no control for them i.e. stored in metal protective cupboard when not in use.
+The Oxyacetylene was stored correctly in the workshop area.